sunfounder/kepler-kit/docs/source/video_course/lesson1.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 1:  Write Your First Program for Absolute Beginners
+Lesson 1:  Write Your First Program for Absolute Beginners
 =================================================================

 This tutorial covers setting up and programming the Raspberry Pi Pico W with the SunFounder Kepler Kit: